zhengbz0111/GI-Workshop-2/README.md

 > define how the object's surface should be drawn.
 > In this case, you'll want to assign the existing `VertexColorMaterial.mat` asset
 > so that vertex colour definitions in your *mesh* are utilised as part of the rendering process.

->
-> If you are stuck, you might find it helpful to use the existing **Cube** game object as a guide!
+If you are stuck, you might find it helpful to use the existing **Cube** game object as a guide!
-> Remember that the mesh filter/renderer combination is incredibly common in Unity, as most objects have a shape (`MeshFilter`),
-> and there needs to be a way of describing the surface of that shape before it can be drawn (`MeshRenderer` with an assigned *material*).
+Remember that the mesh filter/renderer combination is incredibly common in Unity, as most objects have a shape (`MeshFilter`), and there needs to be a way of describing the surface of that shape before it can be drawn (`MeshRenderer` with an assigned *material*).
+You might notice that the mesh filter not just represents the shape but also contains colour data, and that seemingly contradicts this notion.
+However this is just per-vertex _data_ -- it is the mesh renderer, and ultimately the corresponding shader, which *interprets* this data as actual colours that should be drawn.
+Another material might interpret vertex "colours" in an entirely different way, or ignore them altogether.
+If this is confusing, don't worry!
+You'll learn more about shaders and materials in a few weeks.